-The screen separation of your Championship Timer can be set at increments from 6 to 120 inches.
+The screen separation of your chronograph can be set to the 10th on an inch.
+The default is 24 inches.
 So what's the "best" screen separation for you?

 First of all understand that, unlike some other chronographs on the market which use very dated designs, there is no electronic limit on how close you place your screens.
-In other words you can set your screens at 6" and blaze away with your 4000+fps .17 wizbang and, while the quality of your readings will be poor, the Championship Timer will read.
+In other words you can set your screens at 6" and blaze away with your 4000+fps .17 wizbang and, while the quality of your readings will be poor, the chronograph will read.
 Secondly, because the bullet starts decelerating as soon as you drop it into our nice thick atmosphere, the farther apart your screens are the greater the instrumental error.
 To illustrate this principal with another extreme example, imagine the sort of readings you would get with you screens set at 100 yards.
 To be sure, you would have a wonderfully "accurate" reading which would shed little light on the question of your actual muzzle velocity.